puffyCid/artemis-api/artemis-docs/docs/Intro/cli.md

 [artemis] Finished artemis collection!
 ```

-## Remote TOML Collections
+### Remote TOML Collections

 You can also point artemis to a remote TOML file hosted on an external server.
-For example if you point artemis to the [URL](https://raw.githubusercontent.com/puffycid/artemis/refs/heads/main/forensics/tests/test_data/windows/processes.toml) it will collect a process listing.
+For example if you point artemis to the [URL](https://raw.githubusercontent.com/puffycid/artemis/refs/heads/main/forensics/tests/test_data/windows/processes.toml) below it will collect a process listing.

 ```
 artemis -t https://raw.githubusercontent.com/puffycid/artemis/refs/heads/main/forensics/tests/test_data/windows/processes.toml